seth586/guides/FreeNAS/matrix-synapse/2_postgresql.md

 ### Create a seperate jail for Postgresql
 pkg dependancies between matrix-synapse38 and postgresql can conflict between versions, so to keep things clean lets put our database in its own jail.
 Minor version upgrades are fine (Such as Postgresql 13.1 to 13.2), but major upgrades require a migration procedure (such as postgresql 13.2 to 14.0).

-As a bonus, this database installation can serve other jails as well (nextcloud, mempool.space, etc)

 ### Create database dataset & mount to jail

 This will allow you to snapshot & backup the database, and keep the data safe if you nuke the jail.